- To develop an ever-improving capability to use English;

 All classes are invited to perform a play to promote positive values and attitudes.
 Both speakers and audience find the talks inspiring and interesting.
 The talks not only train students’ confidence in speaking English but also enable them to improve their teamwork skills.

 It aims at building up students’ generic skills and independent learning capabilities.
 By launching project learning in each level, students develop generic skills, acquire and construct knowledge through a variety of learning experiences like setting objectives, collecting and processing information, analyzing information, presenting ideas and reflecting their own opinions.

 English Quiz Competition

 To engage and enlighten the students, the English Quiz Competition was held for all P.1-6 students.
 It was conducted in an interactive way and the teams participated with great enthusiasm.
 The quiz comprised of various questions such as riddles and open-ended questions.
 Students thoroughly enjoyed the interesting and challenging rounds.

 This school year, we would like to provide more opportunities for our students to learn English alongside regular school studies.
 Therefore the Cambridge English Course is held.
-There are six classes including 2 classes of Starters, Movers and Flyers respectively, which are taught by experienced NETs.
+There are five classes including 2 classes of Starters, Movers and Flyers respectively, which are taught by experienced NETs.
 The course materials are designed under a topic-based curriculum covering all essential areas of the Starters, Movers and Flyers levels; listening, speaking, reading, writing and grammar.
 It also prepares our students for the internationally-recognised Cambridge English examinations.

 We believe that learning English can occur in many different forms.
-Students can definitely gain a lot from watching online drama performance of native English speakers.
-We enjoy the videos created by The Absolutely Fabulous Theatre Connection (AFTEC) and Shakespeare4All Co.
-Ltd (S4A).
-Not only can students be indulged in English language through the in-school pre-show workshops and the theatre performance, but they also can learn a moral lesson from the play.
+Students can definitely gain a lot from watching drama performance of native English speakers.
+We enjoy the play created by The Absolutely Fabulous Theatre Connection (AFTEC).
+Not only can students be indulged in English language through the theatre performance, but they also can learn a moral lesson from the play.